microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     `sudo systemctl status mssql-server`

-    Note that there is no return values when starting, stopping, or restarting.
+    Note that there are no return values when starting, stopping, or restarting.
 You must run systemctl status to check on the status of SQL Server.
-With each start of SQL Server, you should see different PID values (for new processes)
+With each start of SQL Server, you should see different PID values (for new processes).

 3. Let's see where everything is installed.
 Run the following command to see where the binaries are installed